jbillmann/GarageServer.IO/README.md

 ```js
 options.onEntityRemove(callback(id))
 ```
-Event fired when an entity has been removed from GarageServer.IO.
+Invoked when an entity has been removed from GarageServer.IO.
 `callback` **function**
 Function to be invoked upon event firing.